Front page image in 3D

 • Deployment

-The MSF Foundation uses 3D technology to try to overcome the problem of access to equipment in the field.
-It now makes it possible to equip patients with upper limb prostheses and compression orthoses for face and neck burns in countries where this was not possible until now.
+The MSF Foundation has bet on 3D technology to address the issue of access to prosthetics in our intervention contexts.
+It now enables us to equip patients with upper limb prostheses and compression orthoses for facial and neck burns in countries where this was previously impossible.

 Video